-Exhaled breath contains hundreds of volatile organic compounds (VOCs), including those originating from biological processes in the body, and therefore have the potential to serve as biomarkers for clinical applications.
+Exhaled breath contains hundreds of VOCs, including those originating from biological processes in the body, and therefore have the potential to serve as biomarkers for clinical applications.
+Breath is in direct contact with the respiratory tract, and so is especially enriched for VOCs originating from respiratory processes.

-To reduce the variability and challenges associated with biomarker development, utilizing mice in controlled laboratory settings is necessary for expediting the identification and validation of breath biomarkers for clinical use.
+To reduce the variability and challenges associated with biomarker development, utilizing mice in controlled laboratory settings is necessary for expediting the identification and validation of breath biomarkers for clinical use

-Therefore, we have developed a reliable system for studying mouse breath in the laboratory.
+Therefore, we collaborated with Boehringer Ingelheim to develop a reliable system for studying mouse breath in the laboratory, that can be tailored for respiratory disease research.
 The platform we provide enhances on-breath VOC signals by significantly reducing background noise.
 This will improve foundational studies of breath and expedite the translation of breath analysis to the clinic.